abdulhaq-e/ngrx-json-api/README.md

           offset: 20,
           limit: 10
         },
+        // SortingParam[]
-        sorting: {
+        sorting: [
           { api: 'name', direction: Direction.ASC }
-        },
+        ],
+        // FilteringParam[]
-        filtering: {
+        filtering: [
           { path: 'name', operator: 'EQ', value: 'John' }
+        ]
       }
-      }
     };

     zone.putQuery({
       query: query,
       fromServer: true // you may also query locally from contents in the store, e.g. new resource });

     // select observable to query result holding the loading state and (future) results const denormalise = false;

-    this.queryResult = this.selectManyResults(newQuery.queryId, denormalise);
+    this.queryResult = this.ngrxJsonApiService.selectManyResults(query.queryId, denormalise);
   }
+}
 ```

 The service is the main API for using `ngrx-json-api`.
 The fetching methods return an `Observable` with the obtained resources stored in a `data` property.

 ## Example application

 For an example application have a look at https://github.com/crnk-project/crnk-example.
-It combines ngrx-json-api
+It combines `ngrx-json-api`
-with http://www.crnk.io as JSON API server implementation to gain a JSON API end-to-end example.
+with [Crnk](http://www.crnk.io) as JSON API server implementation to gain a JSON API end-to-end example.
 [@crnk/angular-ngrx](https://www.npmjs.com/package/@crnk/angular-ngrx) is further used to facilitate binding
 of Angular forms and tables to JSON API.
 More information can be found at http://www.crnk.io/releases/stable/documentation/#_angular_development_with_ngrx.

 ## Upgrading from v1.0